dadul96/raw_config_file_handling/README.md

 **Daniel Duller** - [dadul96](https://github.com/dadul96)

 ### License
-This project/library is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project/library is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.